tesfayealex/traffic-data-pipeline-and-warehouse/README.md

 - `README.md`: Markdown text with a brief explanation of the project and the repository structure.
 - `Dockerfile`: build users can create an automated build that executes several command-line instructions in a container.
+- `setup.sh`: Docker installer for redash including docker and docker-compose installer
+- `docker-compose`: Docker compose for airflow
+- `requirements`: Python requirements to run the project

 ## Project Structure